 Speaking of stadiums, by our standards they are fairly small.
 The biggest club stadium in the country is Old Trafford, home of Manchester United, with about 75,000 seats.
 Arsenal has 60,000, Newcastle 52,000, and after that it’s 48,000 and down.
 Many of these are rebuilds of really old stadiums, and the seats often seem right on top of the game.

 The season here runs August to May, and for what seems half that time it’s raining and in the 40s.
 But not to worry: almost all the seats are covered!
 Unless the wind is really blowing and you’re down in front, you’ll be dry.

 Americans think it’s a big deal when San Francisco plays Oakland, or when two New York teams play each other.
 Well, how about this?
-Of the 20 teams in England’s top division, the Premier League, six of them are in London!
+Of the 20 teams in England’s top division, the Premier League, seven of them are in Greater London!

 Sure, London is huge, but consider this: Fulham and Chelsea are two tube stops apart from one another.
 (Were Fulham any good, this would be a big deal).
 Tottenham and Arsenal, two top clubs who share a bitter hatred, are within a couple miles of each other!